+- a clear URL for website contents (www),

+- a detailed specification of the author

+- the date,

-- a clear URL for website contents (www), - a detailed specification of the author, the date, the subject and/or keywords in file-sharing programs (e.g. Kazaa) - or a detailed description of the posting in news groups.
+- the subject and/or keywords in file-sharing programs (e.g. Kazaa)

-In this case, the name of the news group, the news server, sender, date and subject of the posting are important.
+- or a detailed description of the posting in news groups.
+It is important to specify the name of the news group, the news server as well as the sender, date and subject of the posting.

 A free text field is provided for commenting on or summarising the reported content.

-2.3) Processing of reports
+2.3 Processing of reports

 A rapid discovery of the content depends on the quality of the report.
 The more precise the "guide" is, the faster and more efficient the report can be processed.
 The procedure is different depending on the type of the online service.
 In a first step, the Stopline staff members check whether the reported content actually is or could be illegal - according to Austrian law.
+This happens in accordance with the criteria of the legal regulations, especially § 207a of the Austrian penal code or the Verbotsgesetz (national socialist prohibition law).